 New rates and allowances for Housing Benefit and Council Tax Support are timed to coincide with the new Council Tax year and the week in which many rents change.

-In 2018 new rates take effect on 1 April 2018 for Council Tax Support and those Housing Benefit cases where rent is paid monthly (or multiples of a week).
-When rent is paid on a weekly basis Housing Benefit rates increase on 2 April 2018.
+In 2019 new rates take effect on 1 April 2019 for Council Tax Support and Housing Benefit, including cases where rent is paid monthly, weekly or multiples of a week.

-New rates and allowances for means-tested benefits (Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance and Pension Credit) are increased (uprated) on the first Monday after 6 April (the start of the tax year).
+New rates and allowances for means-tested benefits (Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance, Pension Credit and Universal Credit) are increased (uprated) on the first Monday after 6 April (the start of the tax year).
 Rates also increase for the majority of other social security benefits on this date.

 In 2019 benefits rates increase on 8 April 2019.

-The assessment year for both tax and tax credits runs from 6th April one year to April 5th the next year.
+The assessment year for both tax and tax credits runs from 6 April one year to April 5 the next year.
 This is known as a ‘tax year’.
-Rates are increased on the first day of the tax year, which in 2018/19 is 6 April 2018.
+Rates are increased on the first day of the tax year, which is 6 April 2019.

 If you are already claiming benefits or tax credits you will automatically be contacted about changes in rates when this affects your entitlement.